Red Dead Redemption 2: Legacy

+Critical reassessment

 Critics agreed Red Dead Redemption 2 was among the best games of the eighth generation of video game consoles.
 GQ's White described it as "a generation-defining release", and VG247's McKeand named it "a benchmark for other open world games to aspire to".
 IGN ranked the game as the third-best Xbox One game and eleventh-best PC and PlayStation 4 game.
 In November 2020, TechRadar listed it among the greatest games of the eighth generation; editor Gerald Lynch felt it set the bar for believable open world games.
-In December, GamesRadar+ ranked it the fifth best game of the generation, noting it had already begun to influence the open-world and role-playing genres.
+In December, GamesRadar+ ranked it the fifth-best game of the generation, noting it had already begun to influence the open-world and role-playing genres.

 Since its release, Red Dead Redemption 2 has been cited as one of the greatest video games ever made.
 In March 2019, Popular Mechanics ranked it 24th on its list of greatest games.
 In October, IGN added Red Dead Redemption 2 to its list of top 100 video games, ranked 62nd in 2019 and promoted to 8th in 2021; editor Luke Reilly praised its "uncompromising detail" and wrote it "stands shoulder-to-shoulder with Grand Theft Auto V as one of gaming's greatest open-world achievements".
 In July 2020, Dylan Haas of Mashable considered the game his second favorite of all time, citing its realism, world, characters, and narrative.
 In November 2021, GamesRadar+ ranked it 28th on its list of top 50 games, describing it as "one of the best sandbox games ever made".

-In April 2022, GamingBolt's Ravi Sinha ranked Red Dead Redemption 2 the second-best game of all time, citing its characters, narrative, attention to detail, and visual fidelity, and naming it Rockstar's "finest work".
-In September, USA Today ranked it 21st on its list of best games, praising Arthur as "one of the most likable protagonists in games" and describing the game world as "the real star of the show".
+In April 2022, GamingBolt's Ravi Sinha ranked Red Dead Redemption 2 the second-best game of all time, citing its characters, narrative, attention to detail, and visual fidelity, naming it Rockstar's "finest work".
+In September, USA Today ranked it 21st on its list of best games, praising Arthur as "one of the most likable protagonists in games" and describing the world as "the real star of the show".
+In May 2023, over 200 developers, journalists, and content creators surveyed by GQ ranked Red Dead Redemption 2 the 15th-best game; GQ's Sam White and Robert Leedham called it "perhaps the greatest flex in video game history" which set a "benchmark for cinematic storytelling and attention to detail".
+In January 2025, Rolling Stone ranked it the 16th-best game; Ashley Bardhan praised its environment as "one of the most lavishly designed open worlds in existence".

-Footage from Red Dead Redemption 2 was used in the first music video for the song "Old Town Road" by Lil Nas X in March 2019.
-In July 2021, a study published by the University of Exeter and Truro and Penwith College found Red Dead Redemption 2 players had an increased understanding of ecology and animal behavior; players were able to identify three more animals on average than other gamers.
-In April 2022, Joe Meizies won Virtual Photographer of the Year at the London Games Festival for his virtual photography in Red Dead Redemption 2.
-Video game producer Eiji Aonuma said open world games like Red Dead Redemption 2 inspired members of the development team of The Legend of Zelda: Tears of the Kingdom (2023).